Atlanta, GA – This is the first of a four-part series on Physical Security Measures for Atlanta companies.

 - Week 4 – Lock & Key Control

 A key duty of a security guard is to control the access and egress to a facility or area.
 The purpose of controlling access and egress is to ensure that only authorized personnel, vehicles, and materials are allowed to enter, move within, and leave the facility.
-This provides the protection for all personnel and property within, and the facility itself.
-Security Officers, by their presence and professional performance of duties, will discourage, detect, and detain potential violators.
+This provides protection for all personnel, property within, and the facility itself.
+Through their presence and professional performance of duties, Security Officers will discourage, detect, and detain potential violators.
 People associated with criminals/criminal activity tend to avoid facilities and/or areas where there are professional Security Officers on site.

-The Security Guard’s duty is to protect the people who work in and visit client owned or controlled facilities and property contained within.
-With effective access and egress control, this can be accomplished daily.
+The Security Guard’s duty is to protect the people who work in and visit client-owned or controlled facilities and the property it contains.
 Effective access and egress control will prevent personnel or material with the potential to cause damage from gaining entry into the facility.
 It will also prevent personnel from leaving the facility with equipment/materials not authorized to be taken out.

 Several categories of personnel will require access to and be permitted egress from secured facilities.
 These include employees, contractors, emergency personnel and visitors.
 Post Orders should be developed to facilitate a smooth operation for all personnel concerned, whether entering or departing.
 The procedures in place for the facility should present a feeling of “safety” and “security” as well as discourage potential unauthorized personnel from attempting entry.

-- Personnel allowed access with the proper photo identification but requiring an agency sponsor/escort for entry.
+- Personnel allowed access with the proper photo identification with an agency sponsor/escort required for entry.

-- Some personnel have been issued “key cards” which will allow them access via a locked door, turnstiles, or other protected/secured areas.
+- Personnel who have been issued “key cards” to access locked doors, turnstiles, or other protected/secured areas.

 - Show respect to all variations of faith during inspections.